 Light Blue – Master of Medical and Health Professions Education (black gown with light blue hood and black tassel)

 Gold – Master of Science in Biomedical Sciences (Medical- 1 & 2 year programs, Research, Clinical Embryology and Andrology, Reproductive Clinical Science), Master of Science in Biotechnology, Master of Science in Laboratory Animal Science, Master of Science in Contemporary Human Anatomy.
-Master of Pathologists' Assistant (black gown with gold hood and black tassel)
+Master of Pathologists' Assistant, Master of Healthcare Delivery Science (black gown with gold hood and black tassel)

 Salmon – Master of Public Health (black gown with salmon hood and black tassel)

 Hunter Green – Master of Physician Assistant and Master of Surgical Assisting (black gown with hunter green hood and black tassel)